aammd/MS_computational_ecology_opinion/compecol.md

 "computational literacy" -- the ability to abstract, and automate, a system in order to generate predictions through computer simulations and their validation.
-One of the strengths of SDMs is that they can be used either for predictions or explanations [@elit09sdm].
-To calculate $\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on sampling; to understand what goes into $E$, *i.e.* what aspects of the environment are involved in determining the presence of a species, is an explanation of its distribution which can be related to, or informed by, knowledge from the species' natural history.
+One of the strengths of SDMs is that they can be used either for predictions or explanations of where a given species occur [@elit09sdm].
+To calculate
+$\text{P}(S | E)$ is to make a prediction (what are the chances of observing species $S$ at a given location), that can be refined, validated, or rejected based on sampling.
+To understand what goes into $E$, *i.e.* what aspects of the environment are involved in determining the presence of a species, is an explanation of its distribution which can be related to, or informed by, knowledge from the species' natural history.

-@aust02sps makes the point that SDMs exist at the interface between ecological theory and statistical models -- this is a key feature of computational thinking, *i.e.* being able to integrate ideas and knowledge (abstract concepts) with statistical and numerical tools.
+SDMs exist at the interface between ecological theory and statistical models [@aust02sps] -- being able to integrate (abstract) ideas and knowledge with (formal) statistical and numerical tools is a key feature of computational thinking.
 In fact, one of the most recent and most stimulating developments in the field of SDMs is to refine their predictions not through the addition of more data, but through the addition of more processes [@fran10mss].
-These SDMs rely on the usual statistical models, but also on dynamical models (*i.e.* simulations; see *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and @mill15ims for movement and dispersal).
+These SDMs rely on the usual statistical models, but also on dynamical models (*i.e.* simulations; see *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and
+@mill15ims for movement and dispersal).
 What they lack in mathematical expressiveness (which is most often ruled out by the use of stochastic simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms.

 # Computational ecology in its broader landscape